Smart Money Moves for SRNAs: How to Protect Your Credit Score While in School With No Income

 Quick Answer

-Your payment history accounts for 35% of your credit score, making it the most critical factor (FICO, 2024).
+Your payment history accounts for 35% of your credit score, making it the most important factor (FICO, 2024).
 If you have student loans, credit cards, or any bills in your name, set up automatic payments to avoid missed due dates.
 Even paying the minimum can prevent damage to your score.

 If you rely on credit cards for living expenses, keep your utilization low, ideally under 30% of your credit limit (Experian, 2024).
 If you have a $5,000 limit, aim to keep your balance below $1,500 to avoid a negative impact.